 Right to access and data portability: You can request an export of your own personally identifiable information or that of your customers.
 The process for submitting individual personal data export requests will be available in your Project Settings starting May 25th.
 You can also export your data as JSON files using our REST API

 Right to object: We have also updated our People deletion API so you can now blacklist people from ever being tracked by our systems.
-This API call would not just delete the personal information but also prevents the information from being sent to any third party services connected to Gist, as well as preventing the person from being re-tracked and re-appearing in Gist.
+This API call would not just delete the personal information but also prevent the information from being sent to any third-party services connected to Gist, as well as prevent the person from being re-tracked and re-appearing in Gist.

 Right to rectification: You can change or update your customer's personal information from within their profile page.

-Vendor compliance: We've also reviewed our vendors to make sure they are GDPR compliant as well and have signed GDPR-ready data processing agreements with them.
+Vendor compliance: We've also reviewed our vendors to make sure they are GDPR compliant and have signed GDPR-ready data processing agreements with them.

 New security measures: We redesigned our internal process to give data security a greater role in our products.
-Security is a priority for us and we have a dedicated security team whose job is to ensure that your customer data and your customers’ personal data is kept safe.
+Security is a priority for us, and we have a dedicated security team whose job is to ensure that your customer data and your customer's personal data are kept safe.
 We regularly run data audits, vulnerability scans, penetration tests, and bug fixes.